 If you have any of these medical conditions, it is important to advise Dr McHugh during consultation.

-A personal consultation with your surgeon is the first step for any patient considering breast reduction.
+A personal consultation with your surgeon is the first step for any patient considering blepharoplasty.
 Dr McHugh will assess your physical and emotional health, discuss your aesthetic goals, and address any questions or concerns you may have.

 Issues you should be prepared to discuss during consultation with Dr McHugh include: